rzqllh/OfficeNinjaDimmer/README.md

 ## Contributing

 Found a bug?
 Have an idea?
-Contributions are welcome.
+Contributions are welcome!

-1. Fork this repository
+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on:
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+- Development setup
-3. Make your changes
+- Code style
-4. Run through the testing checklist in `README_DEV.md`
+- Testing checklist
-5. Submit a pull request
+- Pull request process

-For technical details on architecture and code style, see the [Developer Guide](README_DEV.md).
+For technical architecture details, see the [Developer Guide](README_DEV.md).

 ---